gangz1o/gptui/README.md

 1. Log in to the server and go to the directory: /project root directory/public/styles/.
 2. Copy one of the theme folders, for example, Classic, and rename it to the theme name you want.
 3. Copy the `theme.css` of this project and replace the `theme.css` file in it.
-4. Go to the database and add a corresponding record to the `stylesheet` table.
+4. Go to the database and add a corresponding record to the `stylesheets` table.
 5. Restart the service or refresh the browser to take effect.

 #### 🌐 Option 2: Use Stylish Extension (Recommended)